ADORSYS-GIS/wazuh-server/Agent Enrollment/windows-server.md

 ```
 When prompted, choose A (Yes to All).

-### Step 1: Install the Wazuh Agent
+### Step 1: Install the Wazuh Agent for Servers
 Set your manager hostname, download the setup script, and run it.
-This installs only the core dependencies and the Wazuh Agent.
+This installs only the core dependencies and the Wazuh Agent for servers.

 ```powershell
 $env:WAZUH_MANAGER = "your-wazuh-manager.domain"